EanNewton/Awesome-Reading-List/README.md

 - [How to Release a New Open Source Project](https://opensource.zalando.com/docs/releasing/index/) - This is the process for how Zalando employees release a new open source project.
 - [kylelobo/The-Documentation-Compendium](https://github.com/kylelobo/The-Documentation-Compendium) - Various templates & tips on writing high-quality documentation that people want to read.
 - [Markdown](https://daringfireball.net/projects/markdown/) - John Gruber's original spec for Markdown.
-- [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) - A quick reference and showcase of *Markdown Here's* version of Github-flavored Markdown.
+- [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) - A quick reference and showcase of *Markdown Here's* version of GitHub-flavored Markdown.
 - [Markdown Tutorial](https://www.markdowntutorial.com/) - Learn Markdown in 10 minutes by doing.
-- [mundimark/awesome-markdown-editors](https://github.com/mundimark/awesome-markdown-editors) - A collection of awesome markdown editors and (pre)viewers for Linux, Apple OS X, Microsoft Windows, the World Wide Web and more.
+- [mundimark/awesome-markdown-editors](https://github.com/mundimark/awesome-markdown-editors) - A collection of awesome markdown editors and (pre)viewers for Linux, Apple macOS, Microsoft Windows, the World Wide Web and more.
 - [PharkMillups/beautiful-docs](https://github.com/PharkMillups/beautiful-docs) - A list of docs and other developer resources that myself and others find particularly useful, well-written, and otherwise "beautiful."
 May they serve to inspire you when writing and designing yours.
 - [testthedocs/awesome-docs](https://github.com/testthedocs/awesome-docs) - A curated list of awesome documentation tools.
 - [Whos behind this website?
 A checklist for journalists](https://www.cjr.org/tow_center/whos-behind-this-website-a-checklist.php) - This checklist is meant to be used as a reporting tool to help journalists and researchers when trying to find out who published a website.